 - kosher salt and freshly ground black pepper

 - 6 large russett potatoes, peeled and quartered

 - 4 cloves garlic, peeled and halved

 - kosher salt and freshly ground black pepper, to taste

 To Make the Beef Stew

-Serve potato puree as a bed for Rustic Beef Stew.
+- Serve the mashed potatoes as a bed for Rustic Beef Stew.

 Other Favorite Recipes Your Family Will Love:

 One-Pan Meat Lovers Pizza Gnocchi: all the flavors of a loaded meat pizza via tender gnocchi (potato dumplings!) sautéed in a bit of butter, then smothered in pizza sauce, pepperoni, sausage, and ground beef.